 10 BICLCE: Alicante (Spain)

 Best Junior Paper Awards:

 1) Raquel P. Romasanta

 The UK, Europe and the path to Brexit - the long view: Europe in two centuries of British newspapers.

 Using corpus linguistics to profile learner English

 The new London-Lund Corpus (LLC-2): A window into natural speech in the 21st century

 Comparative variation in World Englishes: New, (more) newer determinants?

 Contact Person: Katharina Scheiner

-Organizing Team: Manfred Krug (Chair of English Linguistics), Jenny Herzky, Gabriele Knappe, Katrin Landwehr, Heinrich Ramisch, Katharina Scheiner, Julia Schlüter, Ole Schützler, Lukas Sönning, Fabian Vetter, Valentin Werner
+Organizing Team: Manfred Krug (chair), Jenny Herzky, Gabriele Knappe, Katrin Landwehr, Heinrich Ramisch, Katharina Scheiner, Julia Schlüter, Ole Schützler, Lukas Sönning, Fabian Vetter, Valentin Werner